Uncertainty ahead for Pakistan after indecisive election

 Deeply in debt, the economy has for decades been propped up by successive bailouts from the International Monetary Fund and loans from wealthy gulf Arab nations that use Pakistanis as cheap labour.

-Inflation is galloping at nearly 30 per cent, the rupee has been in freefall for three years -- losing nearly 50 per cent of its value since 2021 -- and a balance of payments deficit has frozen imports, severely hampering industrial growth.
+Inflation is galloping at nearly 30 per cent and the rupee has lost almost 50 percent of its value since 2021.

 "No government will have the luxury of time and political security after these elections," said Shamsi.

-“There are also fears that this political insecurity will continue until the next elections, which could be earlier than five years.”
+"There are also fears that this political insecurity will continue until the next elections."